Notorious far-right blog The Gateway Pundit declares bankruptcy over 2020 election-related lawsuits - KESQ

 One of the lawsuits, filed by two former Georgia election workers, Ruby Freeman and Wandrea “Shaye” Moss, accuses The Gateway Pundit of publishing stories that falsely accused them of election fraud, which the pair said prompted a wave of harassment and threats of violence.
 The judge has rejected several attempts to throw out the case, which is currently in the discovery phase ahead of a potential trial.

-Another lawsuit, filed by a former Dominion Voting Systems executive, accuses the outlet of defamation.
-The Gateway Pundit denies wrongdoing in both cases.
+Another lawsuit, filed by former Dominion Voting Systems executive Eric Coomer, accuses the outlet of defamation.
+A Colorado appeals court ruled earlier this month that Coomer’s sweeping case can proceed toward trial against Gateway Pundit and several other prominent defendants.

 Over the years, The Gateway Pundit has become infamous for its publishing of hyper-partisan blog posts, many of which advance dangerous lies and conspiracy theories.
 Founder Jim Hoft, a supporter of Trump and MAGA loyalist, has used the website to promote the Republican frontrunner, while disparaging his opponents.